Explicit Good Subspace-metric Codes and Subset-metric Codes: Encoding and decoding

 \section{Encoding and decoding}

 In our above insertion-deletion codes constructed from subspace codes, only lifted MRD codes and some well-constructed constant subspace codes are used.
 Hence the encoding and decoding are direct from the encoding and decoding of the corresponding Gabidulin codes and are both highly efficient.
 On the other hand most explicit constant dimension subspace codes given in \cite{table} are explicitly constructed from several block combining of lifted MRD codes.
-Hence most insertion-deletion codes constructed from subspace codes in \cite{table} as in Theorem 6.1, Theorem 6.2, Theorem 7.1, Theorem 7.2 and Theorem 8.1 have highly efficient encoding and decoding.
+Hence most subspace-metric codes or insertion-deletion codes constructed in Theorem 5.1, Theorem 5.2, Theorem 5.3, Theorem 6.1 and Corollary 6.1 have highly efficient encoding and decoding.